-CAs and RAs shall impose physical security requirements specified in Section 5.1.2.
-All equipment shall be protected from unauthorized access while a KSM is installed and activated.
-Physical Access Controls shall be implemented to reduce the risk of equipment tampering even when the KSM is not installed and activated.
-These security mechanisms shall be commensurate with the level of threat in the PKI environment.
+CAs and RAs must impose physical security requirements specified in Section 5.1.2.
+All equipment must be protected from unauthorized access while a KSM is installed and activated.
+Physical Access Controls must be implemented to reduce the risk of equipment tampering even when the KSM is not installed and activated.
+These security mechanisms must be commensurate with the level of threat in the PKI environment.

-All CA equipment including CA cryptographic modules shall be protected from unauthorized access at all times.
+All CA equipment including CA cryptographic modules must be protected from unauthorized access at all times.

 Unauthorized use of CA, CSA, CMS, and RA equipment is forbidden.
-Physical security controls shall be implemented that protect the CA, CSA, CMS, and RA hardware and software from unauthorized use.
-CA, CSA, CMS, and RA KSMs shall be protected against theft, loss, and unauthorized use.
+Physical security controls must be implemented that protect the CA, CSA, CMS, and RA hardware and software from unauthorized use.
+CA, CSA, CMS, and RA KSMs must be protected against theft, loss, and unauthorized use.